-County-owned vehicles may only be used for purposes which are solely for the benefit of the County.
-Employees who use county-owned vehicles for purposes which are not specifically for the benefit of the County shall be subject to disciplinary action up to and including termination.
+- County-owned vehicles may only be used for purposes which are solely for the benefit of the ~~County~~.
+Employees who use county-owned vehicles for purposes which are not specifically for the benefit of the ~~County~~ shall be subject to disciplinary action up to and including ~~discharge~~~~determination~~.

-Only County employees on official County business, and official guests of the County, may operate or be a passenger in County-owned vehicles.
+- Only County employees on official County business, and official guests of the County, may operate or be a passenger in County-owned vehicles.
 County employees shall not allow family members or other non-authorized, non-employees to operate or be a passenger in County-owned vehicles.

-Under certain circumstances, employees may be instructed by the appropriate elected official or BOCC department head to drive a county-owned vehicle to and from the employee's home to the employee's regular place of work.
-Such use may be considered as a taxable fringe benefit by the I.R.S.
-Code.
+- Under certain circumstances, employees may be instructed by the appropriate elected official ~~or BOCC department head~~ to drive a county-owned vehicle to and from the employee's home to the employee's regular place of work. ~~Although, such use may be proper under the Oklahoma State Constitution (under appropriate circumstances), such use may still be considered as a taxable fringe benefit by the I.R.S.
+Code.~~